 Dedicated to the production and distribution of (very) limited edition artbook multiples by contemporary artists, I established flask in 2004.
-Over the years I have worked with over twenty artists including Luanne Martineau, Yang Lui, Wanda Koop, Vikky Alexander, Jeanne Randolph and Jim Holyoak.
+Over the years flask has worked with over twenty artists including Luanne Martineau, Yang Lui, Wanda Koop, Vikky Alexander, Jeanne Randolph, Sonja Ahlers, eeportal, Jim Holyoak and others.

 Books are distributed through galleries, artist book stores and this web site.
 Please let me know if you would like to be included on the mailing list for upcoming editions. lgammon@uvic.ca